 - Individual empowerment & leadership

 - Collaboration & teamwork

 You can do many things at a Connected Youth center.
 We offer activities, crafts, and assistance as you explore your interests.
 Printing is free at Connected Youth centers, making them a great place to do your homework as well as enjoy free time.

 Each Connected Youth Center has laptops which are available for check-out if you are 12-17 and have a library card.

 |Faulk Central Library||Carver Branch|

 |Manchaca Road Branch||Ruiz Branch|

 Program History: Wired for Youth

 Centers were opened at the Carver, Manchaca Road, Oak Springs (Willie Mae Kirk), Ruiz, St. John, Southeast Austin Community, Terrazas, University Hills, and Windsor Park Branches, as well as the Faulk Central Library.
-Each of these centers hosts a minimum of eight computer workstations.
-Youth ages 10 through 16 (i.e., up until 17th birthday) (now until 18th birthday) have opportunities to use computers for schoolwork, personal interests, email and chatting, research, and leisure.
+These formed the starting point for the Connected Youth centers we have to this day.